stefankochev/argo-gitops/README.md

 kubectl -n argo-events port-forward $(kubectl -n argo-events get pod -l eventsource-name=github-event-source -o name) 12000:12000
 ```

+If you don't have `ngrok` installed, [install it and create an account](https://ngrok.com/download).

 Expose your localhost to the world:
 ```
 ./ngrok http 12000
 ```

-Add the ngrok endpoint as a repo webhook:
+Add the ngrok endpoint as a repo webhook (repo Settings -> Webhooks -> Add webhook):
 ```
 https://{ngrok_endpoint}.ngrok.io/argo-test
 ```

-You can now push some updates to the repo, and check the pipeline execution.
+No you can push updates and check the pipeline execution.

 ## Install Argo CD